Elan Vital

 The ARL V 39 was meant to equip the 4 planned DCR armored divisions of the Infantry, with 12 SPGs per division spread out over two battalions of 6 made up of two batteries of 3, so 48 armed SPGs.
 An additional 24 unarmed command variants were ordered, for a total of 72 ARL V 39s.

-In April-May 1940, it was decided that the 36 Somua SAu40 ordered for the cavalry would be reroled to the tank destroyer role and armed with a 47mm SA 37 gun.
+In April-May 1940, it was decided that the 36 Somua SAu40 ordered for the cavalry would be rearmed with the 47mm mle.1937 after it had been realized that the 47's antitank projectile had excellent concrete dislocation effects.
 As a result, the ARL V 39 was expanded to 108, 36 thus being presumably intended for the Cavalry's DLM armored divisions.
-5 were to be delivered in October 1940, followed by 10/month thereafter.
+5 were to be delivered in August or October 1940, followed by 10/month thereafter.

 It can be assumed that if a successful France had got to the stage of building additional DCR and DLM divisions ( 5 DCR including one Polish, 3.5/4.5 DLMs including 0.5 Polish), the ARL V 39 order would have been expanded by 12 (+6 command) vehicles per additional division.